 Most businesses I come across ‘do’ marketing.
-They have logos, websites and newsletters.
-Check.
-Job done.
-Right?
-No, not right.
-These businesses are tackling their marketing with the wrong focus – marketing is not media-led or channel-led or technology-led.
-Logos, websites, newsletters, events and social media activity are all just marketing tools.
+They have logos, websites, newsletters and can even be pretty active on social media.
+However, these businesses are tackling their marketing with the wrong focus – marketing is not media-led or channel-led or technology-led.
+Emails, events, click-funnels and webinars are all just marketing tools.
 It’s what you do with these tools which leads to successful marketing.

 Successful marketing puts your customers first – it’s all about knowing your customers intimately and selecting marketing channels and activities which will allow you to reach your existing and potential customers, and – crucially – say the right things about your business.